-You can find many more cake recipes and all the tricks and techniques I’ve learned over my decades in professional kitchens in my new book, Zoë Bakes Cakes, which is available for pre-order!
+You can find many more cake recipes and all the tricks and techniques I’ve learned over my decades in professional kitchens in my new book, Zoë Bakes Cakes!

 Happy Valentine’s to my two sons, Henri and Charlie, and my husband Graham.
 My 3 muses.

 Here is Henri’s vision, I must say this Valentine’s Day chocolate cake is as delicious as it is pretty.